Duhkha/skilltrack-api/README.md

-# Career Progression App - Backend API
+# Career Progression App - Backend

 This is the Django REST Framework API for the Progression application.